codeigniter4/CodeIgniter4/user_guide_src/source/tutorial/create_news_items.rst

 The code above adds a lot of functionality.
 First we load the NewsModel.
-After that, we check if we deal with the **POST** request and then the Controller-provided helper function is used to validate the $_POST fields.
-In this case, the title and text fields are required.
+After that, we check if we deal with the **POST** request and then the Controller-provided helper function is used to validate the user input data.
+In this case, the POST data, and the title and text fields are required.

 CodeIgniter has a powerful validation library as demonstrated above.
 You can read :doc:`more about this library